Fund our emergency food system, support our local farmers!

 Maui Food Bank is Maui County’s primary safety net for hunger relief.
 The Food Bank provides safe and nutritious food to anyone in Maui County who is at risk of going hungry.
 Of those served, 40% are children and youth.
 Working with more than 100 distribution partners and programs, the Food Bank distributes safe and nutritious food to individuals, families, kids, the working poor, seniors on fixed incomes, the homeless and anyone who is at risk of going hungry.
 This includes people in need living in the rural communities of Hana, Moloka‘i and Lana‘i.

-• Fresh 4 All program: Maui Food Bank purchases and picks up donated fresh produce from 41 local Maui farmers, produce wholesalers, and farmers' markets for distribution to those in need, reducing physical and transportation obstacles.
+• Fresh 4 All program: Maui Food Bank purchases and picks up donated fresh produce from 41 local Maui farming partners for distribution to those in need.

 Oʻahu

-As Hawai‘i’s largest hunger relief organization, Hawai‘i Foodbank works with a network of more than 225 agency partners on O‘ahu and more than 40 agency partners on Kaua‘i, along with affiliate food banks on the other islands, to provide food assistance to communities across the State of Hawai‘i.
+Hawai‘i Foodbank works with a network of more than 250 hunger relief partners on O‘ahu and Kaua‘i, along with affiliate food banks on the other islands, to provide food assistance to communities across the State of Hawai‘i.
 Hawai‘i Foodbank works collaboratively with its partners to source and distribute food through a variety of nourishment programs, including those focused on serving Hawai‘i’s most vulnerable populations: its keiki and kūpuna.

 Kauaʻi